SDG 10. Reduced Inequality

 • UB signed the Romanian Diversity Charter in 2022, and in 2023, UB signed the Equality Charter in the framework of the CALIPER initiative.

-The University of Bucharest annually monitors the number of its applicants, including those from under-represented groups.
+The University of Bucharest annually monitors the number of its applicants, including those from underrepresented groups.
 Data on their number is managed through the platforms dedicated to these activities: The School Management Platform and the Admissions Platform.
-The UB also has an Office for Enrolment Monitoring, Reporting and Statistics, which manages all this data and provides it to the university and faculty management for analysis and specific action.
+The UB also has an Office for Enrolment Monitoring, Reporting and Statistics.
+It manages all this data and provides it to the university and faculty management for analysis and dedicated actions.

-According to Article 2, point 2 of the Methodology for the organisation and conduct of the admission examination for undergraduate university studies (consult the 2022, 2023 & and 2024 admission methodologies), there are also special categories of subsidised study places, such as those allocated to high school graduates from rural areas, for Roma candidates, for high school graduates from the social protection system and others.
+According to Article 2, point 2 of the Methodology for the organisation and conduct of the admission examination for undergraduate university studies (consult the 2022, 2023 & and 2024 admission methodologies), there are also special categories of subsidised study places, such as those allocated to high school graduates from rural areas, Roma candidates, high school graduates from the social protection system among others.

 The University of Bucharest has anti-discrimination and anti-harassment policies and constantly monitors their implementation.

-• The Charter of the University of Bucharest discourages the use of “defamatory language, obscene behaviour, discrimination based on ethnicity, race, gender, age, social origin, religion, political opinions, sexual orientation, or other conduct lacking ethical integrity.”
+• Moreover, the Charter of the University of Bucharest discourages using “defamatory language, obscene behaviour, discrimination based on ethnicity, race, gender, age, social origin, religion, political opinions, sexual orientation, or other conduct lacking ethical integrity.”
 (Article 7(1)).

 • In Art.
 11 (2) lit. d of the Code of Ethics and Deontology of the University of Bucharest states that “discrimination is prohibited, understood as any distinction, exclusion, restriction or preference based on race, nationality, ethnicity, language, religion, social category, beliefs, gender, sexual orientation, age, disability, illness of any kind, membership of a disadvantaged category, as well as any other criterion whose purpose or effect is to restrict or eliminate the recognition, use or exercise of human rights on equal terms“.

-• In 2021 the project team of the ATHENA – UB project developed the UB Gender Equality Plan 2022-2024.
-One of the objectives of the plan is to Prevent and combat sexual harassment and gender discrimination (Ob.
+• In 2021, the Horizon ATHENA – UB project team developed the UB Gender Equality Plan 2022-2024.
+One of the plan’s objectives is to prevent and combat sexual harassment and gender discrimination (Ob.
 7).
+The new cycle of the Gender Equality Plan of the University of Bucharest (GEP-2 UB) proposes a seriees of activities for the period 2025-2028.

 • In 2021, the Gender Equality Committee at the University of Bucharest was set up, comprising representatives of the academic and administrative management, teaching staff, researchers, and students of the UB.
 The committee held its first meeting in September 2021, during which a benchmarking exercise was carried out, discussing “issues related to the quantitative and qualitative data needs that have been and will be collected so that the strategies and activities to be included in the future gender equality plan are useful, feasible and adapted to the realities of the institution”.
 The current composition of the committee is accessible here.

-• The Ombudsman of the University also has the role of advising, under conditions of independence, impartiality and confidentiality, all university community members who consider themselves mistreated.
+• The Ombudsman of the University also advises, under conditions of independence, impartiality and confidentiality, all university community members who consider themselves mistreated.

 The University of Bucharest undertakes multiple actions to support underrepresented groups in the academic community, including mentoring, counselling or peer-support programmes.
 Among the UB’s actions supporting underrepresented groups, we mention: